georgelowe/VR-Object-Tracking/README.md

 Menu screens:

-Handling the ball:
+Handling the ball 🎾 :

-Bowling experience:
+Bowling experience 🎳 :

 ## What is the purpose of this project?